Olivier Giroud: Tours

 In the 2009–10 season, Giroud was promoted to the lead striker role following the departure of Tenema N'Diaye to Nantes.
 The promotion immediately paid off as Giroud scored two goals in the team's opening match of the season; a 2–1 win over Le Havre in the Coupe de la Ligue.
 On 18 August 2009, he scored his first league goal against the same opposition in another win.
-Following another league goal in a win over Guingamp, on 18 September, Giroud scored all four of Tours' goals in a 4–2 win over Arles-Avignon.
+Following another league goal in a win over Guingamp, on 18 September, Giroud scored all four of Tours's goals in a 4–2 win over Arles-Avignon.
 It was his second career four-goal match at the professional level and his third overall having had one at amateur level while playing with the Grenoble reserve team.
 In the team's next 15 matches in all competitions, Giroud remained on form scoring ten goals.
 During that span, the striker scored in consecutive matches on three occasions.
 Giroud finished the fall campaign with 16 goals, 13 of which came in league play.

-On 26 January 2010, it was reported that Ligue 1 club Montpellier had signed Giroud from Tours on a three and a half-year deal.
+On 26 January 2010, it was reported that Ligue 1 club Montpellier had signed Giroud from Tours on a three-and-a-half-year deal.
 The transfer fee was priced at €2 million and it was also announced that Montpellier would loan Giroud back to Tours until the end of the 2009–10 season.
 The striker admitted the move to Montpellier would benefit him the most stating "I feel that here (Montpellier), the coach and staff will be able to help me make real progress.
 The environment is ideal, the training center is good, the group is healthy, and there's a beautiful stadium with an audience that responds to this".
 Following the transfer, Giroud went three weeks without scoring a goal before converting one on 19 February 2010 in a win over Arles-Avignon.
 Two weeks later, he scored the team's only goal in a 2–1 defeat to Nantes.
 On 19 March, Giroud scored two goals in a shutout win against Châteauroux.
 A week later, he scored in another shutout victory over Strasbourg.
 After the goal against Strasbourg, Giroud went seven matches without scoring before netting on the final matchday of the season against Nîmes.
 He finished the season with 42 appearances and 24 goals.
 Giroud scored 21 in the league and was named the league's top goalscorer.
 After the season, he was named the National Union of Professional Footballers (UNFP) Ligue 2 Player of the Year.
 Giroud was also named to the league's Team of the Year.